Houston, we have a problem: Background

 055:55:20 Swigert: ... we've had a problem here.
 [Pause.]

 055:55:28 Lousma: This is Houston.
 Say again, please.

 055:55:35 Lovell: [Garble.]
 Ah, Houston, we've had a problem.
 We've had a Main B Bus Undervolt.

 In Chapter 13 of Apollo Expeditions to the Moon (1975), Jim Lovell recalls the event: "Jack Swigert saw a warning light that accompanied the bang, and said, 'Houston, we've had a problem here.'
 I came on and told the ground that it was a main B bus undervolt.
 The time was 21:08 hours on April 13."

 In media

-In the 1995 film Apollo 13, the actual quote was shortened to "Houston, we have a problem".
-Screenwriter William Broyles Jr. explained that the verb tense actually used "wasn't as dramatic".
-Broyles and linguist Naomi S. Baron noted that the actual line spoken would not work well in a suspense movie.
+In the 1995 film Apollo 13, the actual quote was shortened to the legendary "Houston, we have a problem."
+The screenwriter William Broyles Jr. explained that the verb tense actually used "wasn't as dramatic."
+Broyles and the American University linguist Naomi S. Baron noted that the actual line spoken would not work well in a suspense movie.
+"It is saying something has happened, and it’s over,” declared Broyles.
+"The past perfect tense wasn’t as dramatic as 'We have a problem' — which meant that the problem was happening right then and was continuing, which in fact it was and would shortly cause the mission to abort."
 Movie viewers already knew what had happened, while Mission Control did not at the time.

 The quote ranked at No. 50 on AFI's 100 Greatest Movie Quotes in June 2005.